Naida1710/Spelling-Bee/README.md

 ![Boards](assets/images/tables.png)

 -**Welcome message**
--Introduces the user to the quiz.
+- A friendly and engaging welcome message greets users upon landing on the quiz page.
+It introduces the game and invites them to begin, setting a positive tone for the quiz experience.

 ![Welcome message](assets/images/welcome%20message.png)

 -**Start Quiz Button**
--The Start Quiz button is used to begin the quiz, transitioning the user from the welcome page to the next modal.
+- A clearly visible and user-friendly "Start Quiz" button initiates the quiz experience.
+- It becomes active once the user reads the instructions, ensuring they are informed before beginning the game.
 It changes the color when hovered over.
 The button zooms in when hovered.

 ![Start Quiz Button](assets/images/SQ.png)
 ![Hover](assets/images/SQ%20hover.png)